Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 - Use View Model pattern to pass information from controller actions to the view templates

+- Explore the MVC 4 new template for internet applications

 <a name="SystemRequirements" />
 ### System Requirements ###